 What is the Community Mental Health Framework?

-Many of the mental health services that we provide in Devon are very good, and we have worked hard over recent years to increase investment and improve people’s experience of many different services.
+Many of the mental health services that we provide in Devon are very good, and we have worked hard over recent years to increase investment, extend the range of services available and improve people’s experience of those services.

 One area that has lacked sustained focus and investment, both locally and nationally, is the provision of community mental health services for adults (people aged 18 and over) with severe mental health needs.